-Fig. 10.
+Figure 7.
 IEAP resembling a lossy RC transmission line.
 Siia Cauer!

-Although that paper emphasizes the flexure of the IPMC actuator is non-uniform in spatial and time domainand and that it is scalable by means of the the length of the actuator, it is contented with the simple proportional relation between the flexure and the charge, and discontinues just when the phenomenon of back-relaxation becomes noticeable.
+Although that paper emphasizes the flexure of the IPMC actuator is non-uniform in spatial and time domain and that it is scalable by means of the length of the actuator, it is contented with the simple proportional relation between the flexure and the charge, and discontinues just when the phenomenon of back-relaxation becomes noticeable.
 The objective of the current paper is to proceed from that stage of development.